richb-hanover/d3-smokechart/src/README.md

 * "Cannot plot bands of [ 0, 1, 2 ]" (since it's not a well-formed array of arrays.)
 * "Cannot plot bands of [ [0, 1], 'text' ]" (C'mon...)

-**Handling Peculiar Data Situations:** What if there are a small number of elements in a row?
+**Handling Peculiar Data Situations:** What if there are a few elements in a row?

 * 0 rows ([ ] as smokeData) - "Error: No data provided."
 * 1 row - should just work
 * 0 elements in a row - blank stripe
 * 1 element in a row - draw the median
-* 2 elements in a row - draw the average, darkest band at min/max
+* 2 elements in a row - draw the average, the darkest band at min/max
-* 3-10 elements in a row - draw middle (median/average) value, darkest band for min/max
+* 3-10 elements in a row - draw middle (median/average) value, the darkest band for min/max
 * all NaN - (1 or more NaN) Error Color drawn at zero
 * N% NaN - tint the smoke with Error Color, tint the median, too
 * 10%+ NaN - color median as Error Color, too